 We work in partnership with parents and families to support children in every way possible.
 In line with Government and Hertfordshire policy, schools are expected to make a referral if they believe there is a possibility that a child may be suffering from abuse or neglect.

-The Designated Senior Persons (DSP) for Child Protection are the Headteacher and Deputy Headteacher and Family Support Worker.
-They will be happy to discuss any questions or concerns parents may have about Child Protection Practice.
+The Designated Senior Persons (DSP) for Safeguarding are the Headteacher, Pat Baxter, the Assistant Headteacher, Sital Shah and the EYFS Lead, Sarah Clare.
+They will be happy to discuss any questions or concerns parents may have about Safeguarding.

 All staff receive regular Child Protection/Safeguarding training.
-In addition, all staff hold current First Aid certificates and key staff are trained in paediatric first aid.
+In addition, all TA's, MSA's and Admin Staff hold current First Aid certificates and EYFS staff are trained in paediatric first aid.

 As part of our Safeguarding of Children Protection Procedure, all regular volunteers must be DBS cleared.